Particular/docs.particular.net/samples/step-by-step/sample.md

 ### MSMQ

 * Microsoft Message Queueing (MSMQ) must be properly installed and configured.
 The easiest way to do this is with the appropriate DISM command line below.
-Alternatively, it can be installed via the Windows GUI following our [MSMQ guide](/platform/installer/).
+Alternatively, it can be installed via the Windows GUI following the [MSMQ guide](/platform/installer/).

 #### Enable MSMQ on Windows 7